On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

 which plays the role of a \textit{trace operator}, assigning to every physical solution its ``restriction" to $\Sigma_t$.
-This is really the case for the smooth functions of $\sol$ with spatially compact support, while in the general case this is to be interpreted in a weak sense, for they actually consist of equivalence classes of measurable functions.
+This is really the case for the smooth functions of $\sol$ with spatially compact support, while in the general case this is only true in a weak sense, for they merely consist of equivalence classes of measurable functions.